Daryl McMahon: Ebbsfleet United

 McMahon took charge at Conference South club Ebbsfleet United on a caretaker basis for three games in November 2014, winning two games and drawing one game in the period following the departure of Steve Brown and the appointment of Jamie Day.
 He was given a two-year management contract at the club in April 2015.
-He led the club to a second-place finish in the 2015–16 season, however his record of play-off disappointment continued into his management career as Ebbsfleet went on to lose to Maidstone United on penalties in the play-off final.
+He led the club to a second-place finish in the 2015–16 season, however, his record of play-off disappointment continued into his management career as Ebbsfleet went on to lose to Maidstone United on penalties in the play-off final.
 The "Fleet" again finished second in the 2016–17 season, finishing only two points behind champions Maidenhead United.
 He was named as Manager of the Month for January 2017 after Ebbslfeet won all four of their league games against Dartford, Chelmsford City, Poole Town and Wealdstone.
-However they made up for their previous season's defeat and justified their 96-point finish after coming from 1–0 down with ten men to record a 2–1 victory over Chelmsford City in the play-off final at Stonebridge Road.
+However, they made up for their previous season's defeat and justified their 96-point finish after coming from 1–0 down with ten men to record a 2–1 victory over Chelmsford City in the play-off final at Stonebridge Road.

 He signed a new five-year contract with the club in May 2017.
 He was named as National League Manager of the Month for February 2018 after four successive victories took them to the cusp of the play-offs.
 However, after a poor March he admitted that the focus had turned to building a promotion campaign for the following season.
-A late surge saw the qualify for the play-offs at the end of the 2017–18 season, though they were then beaten 4–2 by Tranmere Rovers at the semi-final stage.
+A late surge saw them qualify for the play-offs at the end of the 2017–18 season, though they were then beaten 4–2 by Tranmere Rovers at the semi-final stage.
 He left the club by "mutual consent" on 7 November 2018.

 Macclesfield Town

 On 19 August 2019, McMahon was appointed as manager of EFL League Two club Macclesfield Town, succeeding Sol Campbell.
-He got off to a good start on the pitch, however the "Silkmen" squad released a statement to say they had gone unpaid for the month of September as HM Revenue and Customs delivered the club a winding up petition.
+He got off to a good start on the pitch, however, the "Silkmen" squad released a statement to say they had gone unpaid for the month of September as HM Revenue and Customs delivered the club a winding up petition.
 He resigned on 2 January 2020 after financial problems resulted in players striking, which left the club unable to fulfill fixtures and punished with a six-point deduction.